josephwms/ECO395m-statlearning-exercises/excersises02.md

 model comparison exercise) between two model classes: linear models and KNN.*

-*- Build the best linear model for price that you can.
-It should clearly outperform the “medium” model that we considered in class.
-Use any combination of transformations, engineering features, polynomial terms, and interactions that you want; and use any strategy for selecting the model that you want. *

 Before fitting data to models, we first standardized all the data except price.
 Now all variables have same predictive effect on price.
 We first fit the data with the ‘medium’ model.
 The baseline out-of-sample RMSE is